kyadanarw/ensemble_deeplearning_COVID-19_UnbalancedData/README.md

 * the COVID-19 Radiography Database https://www.kaggle.com/tawsifurrahman/covid19-radiography-database

 ## Getting Started
+###Make sure Matlab and Python 3 is installed.
+Clone the repository and navigate to the project's root directory in the terminal Download the cats dataset.
+Unzip the folder and place the images in the cloned repository in the folder cats.
+If the folder does not exist yet, please create one.
+Download the dogs dataset.
+Unzip the folder and place the images in the cloned repository in the folder dogs.
+If the folder does not exist yet, please create one.
+Download the wilds dataset.
+Unzip the folder and place the images in the cloned repository in the folder wilds.
+If the folder does not exist yet, please create one.
+Start the notebook CNN with Transfer Learning for Multi-Class Classification.ipynb.

 ## Folder Structure

 ## Running Matlab files
+Make sure Matlab 2020a or later version is installed.

 ## Running the Jupyter Notebooks